Getting started with CustomGPT's API is quick and easy.

-To use the customGPT website, you'll need to sign up for an account.
+To use the CustomGPT website and API, you'll need to sign up for an account.

 It is important to keep your password private and not share it with anyone.